muxinc/swift-upload-sdk/README.md

 This SDK is a swift package that can be opened by Xcode.
 To edit this SDK, clone it and open the root folder in Xcode.

 This SDK has a sample/test app in the `TestApp/` folder.
-You can run/edit the sample app by opening `apps/Test App/Upload Test App.xcodeproj`
+You can run/edit the sample app by opening `Example/SwiftUploadSDKExample/SwiftUploadSDKExample.xcodeproj`